ACEnglish/adotto/README.md

 * regions - Identification of Tandem-Repeat regions of a reference
 * variants - Calling variants from long-read haplotype resolved assemblies
-* realignment - Joint-realignment of tandem-repeat regions of a reference
+* strawman - Subsetting regions for an assembly and identifying TR variants.
 * benchmarking - Scripts and results from benchmarking work
 * manuscript - Summary and plotting workflows for the publication
 * metadata - Data descriptor files (e.g. download paths of inputs used or sample ancestry information)
 * slides - GIAB team meeting slides
+* realignment - Experimenting with `truvari phab`

 Quick Start
 ===========